rodrigo-jdelval/AITechGuard/README.md

 # PoC AITechGuard: AI Technologies Security Recommendations Analyzer

 AITechGuard is a tool designed to analyze and generate security recommendations for cloud environments, specifically for technologies like **Microsoft Azure**, **AWS**, and **Google Cloud**.
-The tool uses an advanced language model (LLM) to provide detailed, prioritized, and framework-based security recommendations, such as MITRE ATT&CK.
+The tool uses an advanced language model (LLM) to provide python code to verify actual state, cost / benefit analisys and prioritized implementation plan of the selected framework-based recommendations.

 ## Key Features